nebulab/playbook/people-ops/hiring.html.md

 make sure that your technical skills are coherent with our expectations, so feel at ease: nobody here manages to solve business problems without looking up documentation and/or Stack Overflow.

-The technical assessment consists of a feature, enhancement or bugfix on to implement on an open-source project, which will be selected according to your role and experience.
+The technical assessment consists of a feature, enhancement or bugfix to implement on an open-source project, which will be selected according to your role and experience.
 You'll work at your own pace and simply open a PR on the project when you're done.
 The PR will then be reviewed by the hiring managers assigned to your application, who will almost certainly ask to adjust certain